-ICCVAM priorities emphasize alternatives for those regulatory test methods that can involve significant animal pain and distress and that can use large numbers of animals.
-Currently, the four highest-priority testing areas are ocular toxicity, dermal toxicity, acute systemic toxicity, and biologics.
+ICCVAM priorities emphasize alternatives for those regulatory test methods that can use large numbers of animals and that can involve significant animal pain and distress.
+Currently, the four highest-priority testing areas are ocular toxicity, dermal toxicity, acute toxicity, and biologics.
 Other priority testing areas include immunotoxicity, endocrine disruptors, pyrogenicity, reproductive and developmental toxicity, and chronic toxicity and carcinogenicity.
 Neurotoxicity testing is also an area of interest.